2022 Kemerovo nursing home fire

 On the evening of 23 December 2022, a private house operating as an unauthorized nursing home caught fire in Kemerovo, Russia, killing 22 people and injuring six.

 Background

 In 2021, the Ministry of Emergency Situations proposed introducing a special registry for nursing homes and hospices after a series of fires in Saint Petersburg, Moscow, Krasnogorsk, Moscow Oblast, the village of Ishbuldino in Bashkortostan, and the village of Borovsky, Tyumen Oblast.

-In January, the boarding house "Golden Age" burned down in Kemerovo, killing four people.
+In January 2021, the Golden Time boarding house burned down in Kemerovo, killing 15 people.

 Fire

 The fire occurred on the evening of 23 December on Tavricheskaya Street in Kemerovo, covering an area of 180 m2 The fire was rated as 'increased difficulty.'

 TASS, citing emergency services, wrote that the cause of the fire could be a malfunctioning furnace.
 "A private residential building was adapted for the elderly.
 There was stove heating.
 According to preliminary data, it was the improper operation of the stove that caused the fire," the source said.
 According to an Interfax source however, the cause of the fire could be a malfunction of an electric heater or wiring.

 RIA Novosti writes that the fire was extinguished by 23:15 local time.